 Kate is a Chartered Accountant and entrepreneur who comes from a large farming family.
-She has over 20 years experience in international financial roles and now focuses on startups.
+She has over 20 years experience in international financial and operational roles and now focuses on startups.
 Having been based in Italy, France, USA, Australia, Singapore and the Caribbean she has a first hand appreciation of the varying cultural approaches to sustainability, food and the food system.
 Her MBA thesis was on sustainable tourism.

 Glen is Feedback’s Chair.
-Glen is a charity director and consultant with over 20 years’ experience in advocacy, campaigning, policy and communications for UK charities and international aid, development, humanitarian and environmental NGOs such as Action Against Hunger, VSO, World Development Movement and Bond, the UK national platform of NGOs.
+Glen is a charity director and consultant with over 20 years’ experience in advocacy, campaigning, policy and communications for UK charities and international aid, development, humanitarian and environmental NGOs such as Care International, Action Against Hunger, VSO, and Bond, the UK national platform of NGOs.
 Glen has led many advocacy and campaigning initiatives by NGOs in the UK, EU and internationally, including being a co-founder of the Make Poverty History campaign, as well as being on many governing bodies of international alliances and confederations.